Protecting your personal and financial information is our highest priority. Together, we can help minimize likelihood of identity theft and fraud.

 Rights and Responsibilities

 With respect to Online Banking and electronic fund transfers, the Federal government has determined rights and responsibilities for both you and the credit union.
-These rights and responsibilities are described in the Membership and Account Agreement you received when you opened your account with Salal.
+These rights and responsibilities are described in the Consumer Membership & Account Agreement you received when you opened your account with Salal.
 If you notice suspicious account activity or experience any sort of breach of your personal financial information, please contact us immediately at 800.562.5515.